Landmark moment as MILLIONTH learner takes IoC digital skills course | FE News

 The IoC’s career-ready courses on cyber security, website development and data programming feature access to specialist careers guidance and mentoring from tech industry leaders.

-The programmes are based on flexible, short courses, which can be taken around existing employment, boosting learners’ future earning power and driving social mobility.
+The programmes are based on flexible, short courses, which can be taken around existing responsibilities, boosting learners’ future earning power and driving social mobility.

 Meanwhile, the Institute’s has driven inclusion in the tech sector with hundreds of thousands of young people from low-income and marginalised backgrounds embarking on new digital careers.
 47% identify as women.